krasserm/akka-persistence-testkit/README.md

     resolvers += "krasserm at bintray" at "http://dl.bintray.com/krasserm/maven"

-    libraryDependencies += "com.github.krasserm" %% "akka-persistence-testkit" % "0.3" % "test"
+    libraryDependencies += "com.github.krasserm" %% "akka-persistence-testkit" % "0.3.1" % "test"

-This version of the plugin depends on Akka 2.3.0 and Scala 2.10.3.
+This version of the plugin depends on Akka 2.3.2 and is cross-built against Scala 2.10.4 and 2.11.0.

 Implementation
 --------------